 According to APEX Commercial Group, everything from bridges to mass transit is in dire need of upgrades.
 The quality of infrastructure places an important role in the evaluation of the prospective property.
 With its condition monitoring and predictive analytics, IoT can identify if a building or any of its components or utilities needs a repair or an urgent update.
 Built-in IoT sensors can track any inconsistencies and send alerts to tenants or real estate managers.
 Potential buyers of such real estate properties will be more confident of their choice, knowing that their new homes are equipped with advanced technology to identify and resolve infrastructure flaws.

 According to a Johnson Controls survey of the Building Efficiency Panel of Deloitte Financial Services, 70 percent of respondents suggest that the ability to predict and diagnose issues and provide solutions will be a “game changer.”

-The way most businesses operate is facing a great change.
-For many companies, clients have migrated to digital with their employees are working fully remotely and becoming highly agile.
-In order to increase their workflow efficiency, a great many real estate agencies have launched analytics and high tech initiatives in their operations.
+The way most businesses operate is facing great change.
+For many companies, clients have migrated to digital, with their employees working fully remotely and becoming highly agile.
+To increase their workflow efficiency, many real estate agencies have launched analytics and high-tech initiatives in their operations.

 By 2023, companies will invest in IoT up to $1.1 Trillion.